hapax/hapax.github.io/assets/chandra.md

 A circle is nice and simple; too simple, in fact, to capture the physics of a real star.
-A star is a three-dimensional object, so we will need to upgrade our Fermi gas to something three-dimensional as well.
+A star is a three-dimensional object, so we will need to upgrade our Fermi gas from a one-dimensional circle to something three-dimensional.
 This is one of the few cases where modelling our problem as a sphere in a vacuum is a terrible idea!
 It turns out that quantisation on a sphere is difficult, and this is